rayterrill/go_openapi3_examples/README.md

 # openapi3 Examples

-Couldn't really find any good getting started examples for kin-openapi/openapi3.
-Hope this helps someone.
+Couldn't really find any good getting started examples for kin-openapi/openapi3 and Spectral validation of an entire openapi document.
+Hope this helps someone. ❤

 ## Contents